mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

    secure container using Jupyter to generate an entry in an open access database of versioned interactive Javascript figures.

-By the time the grant period started the specific goals solidified into three primary aims and two ancillary aims:
+By the time the grant period started, the specific goals solidified into three primary aims and two ancillary aims:

 **Primary**